Ventria Bioscience: Markets and products

 The company offers contract biomanufacturing services using its ExpressTec platform, and, through its subsidiary InVitria, sells a line of its proteins that it manufactures for the life sciences research market.

 The company has conducted research in the field of zoonotic disease, specifically in lyme disease and rabies, with a goal of developing vaccines and offers some its recombinant proteins to life sciences researchers under a program called BioShare.

+Funding

+The company has been the recipient of grants and funding from organisations including the Bill & Melinda Gates Foundation, to develop their ExpressTec system.